-Before you start making extra money, start thinking wide road instead of narrow road, and look for other sources of income that can work in your life aside from your main income source or job.
+Before you start making extra money, start thinking wide road instead of the narrow road, and look for other sources of income that can work in your life aside from your main income source or job.

 Side hustling (working side jobs to increase income), is, in my humble opinion, a terrific option for making more money, simply because side hustling can be whatever you want it to be.
 For me, my side hustles include freelance writing, virtual assisting and copy-editing work, all of which pays much more than I’d make working at the local big box store, and all from the comfort of my own home.

 Your side hustle can be whatever you want it to be.
 What are your talents?
 Can you paint well?
 Paint rooms or houses for people.
 Are you great at math and very patient?
 Start a math tutoring biz on the side.

 Cutting your cable could mean an extra $1200 or more in your pocket this year, as could cutting down on eating out.
 We saved over $700 last year simply by switching insurance companies.
 Scrutinize your budget and see where you could spend less, and put the money you “make” toward your designated goal that we talked about earlier.

-Ask For a Raise
+3. Ask For a Raise

 Go to your boss, prepared with your performance record and your salary research.
 Don’t act in a threatening way, simply say “Here’s what I’ve done so far in going above and beyond for the company.
 What else do I need to do to get a raise?”

-Sell Your Stuff
+4. Sell Your Stuff

 How much stuff do you have laying around the house/garage/in a storage facility that you never even look at anymore?
 Let it benefit someone else and put a few dollars in your pocket and sell it.
 Most people have hundreds of dollars worth of stuff they never use hanging around the house.
-Put it to good use by selling it and using it to make more money in 2015.
+Put it to good use by selling it and using it to make more money this year.